Texas Rental Agreement

 Texas Landlord Tenant Laws

-• Warranty of Habitability – Texas landlords must rent out only habitable property.
-This means providing hot water and smoke detectors in all units.
-Additionally, landlords must, within seven days of proper notice, repair any condition not caused by tenant misuse which affects health or safety on the property.
+• Warranty of Habitability – Texas landlords can only rent out habitable property.
+This means providing certain basic health and safety features like hot water and smoke detectors.
+Landlords must repair any health and safety issues not caused by tenant misuse within seven days of proper notice.
 Failure to make timely repairs might let a tenant break the lease, repair and deduct, or sue the landlord.

 • Evictions – Texas landlords may evict for a number of reasons including, but not limited to failure to pay rent, lease violations, or illegal acts.
 The amount of required advance notice depends on the type of eviction.
 Most evictions in Texas take four to ten weeks.

-• Lease Termination – To break a month-to-month lease in Texas, a tenant must give at least 30 days of advance notice.
-To break a fixed-term lease, a tenant must prove an extenuating factor.
-These include active military duty, uninhabitable property, landlord harassment, domestic violence, sexual assault, or stalking.
+• Lease Termination – Texas lets tenants end a month-to-month lease with at least 30 days of advance notice.
+Terminating a fixed-term lease early usually requires active military duty, uninhabitable property, landlord harassment, domestic violence, sexual assault, or stalking.

-• Rent Increases and Fees – Texas landlords have no limit on the amount of a rent increase or a service fee, other than that they be “reasonable.”
-The state does not require advance notice of a rent increase.
-Returned check fees are capped at $30.
+• Rent Increases and Fees – Texas does not limit the timing or amount of a rent increase or service fee, as long as they are “reasonable.”
+Returned check fees have a $30 limit.

-• Landlord Entry – Texas landlords must provide advance notice before entering a rental property.
-The precise amount is not standardized by law (but by custom usually is 24 hours or more).
-The lease sets notice requirements and emergency entry policies in most cases.
+• Landlord Entry – Texas landlords may enter rental property for reasonable business purposes, like maintenance and inspections.
+Before entering, they must provide reasonable advance notice (by custom usually 24 hours or more).
+Texas law lets the lease set notice requirements and emergency entry policies in most cases.

-• Settling Legal Disputes – The Texas small claims court system only accepts cases valued at less than $10,000.
-Unlike some states, small claims in Texas allow attorney representation if desired.
+• Settling Legal Disputes – Texas lets small claims courts hear landlord-tenant disputes, as long as the value in controversy is under $10,000.
+Unlike some states, small claims in Texas allow attorney representation.

 To learn more about landlord tenant laws in Texas, click here.